-Store credit cards that can be used anywhere offer more flexibility than traditional store credit cards, but you may still find better and more value with a general rewards card.
+Store credit cards that can be used anywhere offer more flexibility than traditional store credit cards, but unless you want supplemented rewards at a specific store, you may still find better and more value with a general rewards card.

-You can’t use store credit cards anywhere.
+No, you can’t use store credit cards anywhere.
 They only work at the merchants they’re connected with.
-For example, Target Credit Card, the REDcard, is solely for Target purchases.
+For example, the Target Credit Card, is solely for Target purchases.
 It’s not always one retailer, though.
 If multiple brands are owned by the same parent company, you should be able to use any one of their store cards for purchases from all of the brands.
-For instance, you can use the … read full answerOld Navy Credit Card at Gap, Banana Republic, Athleta, Intermix and Wedding Way in addition to Old Navy.
-And you can use the Amazon.com Store Card at most merchants that accept Amazon Pay, such as RedBubble, Guess, CarParts.com, Build.com, Woot! and Authenticwatches.com.
+For instance, you can use the store version of the … read full answerOld Navy Credit Card at Gap, Banana Republic and Athleta in addition to Old Navy.
+And you can use the Amazon.com Store Card at Hoot.com, Audible.com, Comixology.com along with other Amazon products and services.

 What’s confusing is that some credit cards are affiliated with specific retailers but qualify as co-branded cards, not store cards.
 The difference is that a co-branded credit card belongs to a card network: Visa, Mastercard, American Express or Discover.
 And it can be used anywhere that network is accepted.
 So if your card doesn’t have a network logo on it, it’s a store credit card.

 Here’s why you can’t use store credit cards anywhere:

 Store credit cards can only be used at the retailers they’re affiliated with, which may include more than one merchant.

 The fact that store cards have limited acceptance is part of the reason they’re easier to get, generally requiring just fair credit for approval.